fongandrew/hydeout/_posts/2019-11-29-rce-via-imagetragick.md

 * Creativity and huge data sets can lead to interesting findings.
 * Don't assume old CVEs aren't still around.
 ImageTragick is a 2016 CVE and this was found on a well-known public bug bounty program.

 I hope you enjoyed the write-up.
-I've got a few more from the last few months that might be interesting.
+I've got a few more from the last few months that might be interesting to write up as well.
+Let me know if you'd like to see those.